Why Your Furnace Is Not Lighting Up?

 The ‘click’ sound that a furnace makes when it switches on is satisfying for furnace owners.
 But all the satisfaction goes down the drain when your furnace does not generate heat, and the house remains dead cold.
 Now, what can you do?

 A malfunctioning furnace is extremely common.
-You can contact any of the leading HVAC contractors in Severna Park to fix your furnace.
+You can contact any of the leading HVAC contractors in Severna Park, MD to fix your furnace.
 If you want to check your furnace yourself, here are some troubleshooting tips that you can checklist before contacting a professional for help:

 Both situations are problematic for you.
 There are two solutions to this issue.
 First, check your current thermostat regularly for its batteries and wirings, and contact your technician accordingly.
 Second, if you do not have the time to give your current thermostat, install a smart thermostat that will understand your temperature requirements after a few days and control the furnace accordingly.

 Go to the circuit and check the breaker.
 If it has tripped, you will have to replace it with a new one.
-Ensure to buy the right size breaker or ask your technician for furnace repair in Severna Park.
+Ensure to buy the right size breaker or ask your technician for furnace repair in Severna Park, MD.

 If the air filters are dirty and clogged, the indoor air quality will significantly fall.
 Also, the system will have to work harder to push the air into the home due to blocked paths.
 If you do not clean your air filters regularly, they may force the system to break down due to excessive working.

 These troubleshooting tips should be enough to help you fix your furnace.
 But if the problem persists, you should contact an HVAC company for a furnace check-up near me.
-J. S. Corcoran has helped thousands of families fix their furnaces and other appliances with different problems.
+JS Corcoran Heating & Air Conditioning has helped thousands of families fix their furnaces and other appliances with different problems.
 You can contact us at (443) 250-9917 or email us at [email protected] to know about our services and rates.